 We’ve all heard it: don’t mix business and pleasure.
 However, it’s fairly common for spouses to support small businesses together.
 As a company starts to grow, business owners often want to involve their spouses financially.

 Your business structure will determine how you are able to pay your spouse.
 Under a partnership, your spouse can claim some of the net income.
 If your spouse is a part-owner, he or she can receive dividends from a C corporation.
 In these instances, your spouse is not considered an employee.

-However, it is possible to put your spouse on the employee payroll if that fits your business model.
 As an employee, your spouse would be able to earn Social Security credits.
 Additionally, he or she could also receive retirement benefits.
 There are tax implications, though.
 If your spouse is an employee, employment taxes will be withheld from his or her salary.

 A tax professional can help you explore your options and see which model would be the best fit for your business . . . and your marriage.

 Top 10 Tax Deductions and Benefits for the Self-Employed